 15. Links with other Reviews and Investigations

-For victims of domestic homicide, there is separate statutory guidance in respect of children, which provides for a Serious Case Review (SCR) (see also Case reviews: Support for Local Safeguarding Children Partnerships, SCIE) and in respect of persons aged 16 or over, which provides for a Domestic Homicide Review (DHR) (see Multi-agency Statutory Guidance for the Conduct of Domestic Homicide Reviews, Home Office).
+For victims of domestic homicide, there is separate statutory guidance in respect of children, which provides for a Child Safeguarding Practice Review (see also Working Together to Safeguarding Children, gov.uk) and in respect of persons aged 16 or over, which provides for a Domestic Homicide Review (DHR) (see Multi-agency Statutory Guidance for the Conduct of Domestic Homicide Reviews, Home Office).

 These two sets of statutory guidance overlap where the victims are aged between 16 and 18.
 When commissioning a SAR there will be consideration of how it how will dovetail with other statutory reviews and any other investigations.

-The guidance for DHR states consideration should be given to how the child SCRs and DHRs can be managed in parallel in the most effective way, so that organisations/professionals can learn from the case.
+The guidance for DHR states consideration should be given to how the Child Safeguarding Practice Reviews and DHRs can be managed in parallel in the most effective way, so that organisations/professionals can learn from the case.
 Different types of reviews will have their own specific areas of investigation and these should be respected.
 Where intelligence can be shared across reviews, there should be no organisational barriers to information sharing.
 It is also helpful to consider if some aspects of the reviews can be commissioned jointly to reduce duplication.

-Any SAR may need to take account of a Coroner‘s inquiry, including disclosure issues, to ensure that relevant information can be shared without incurring significant delay.
+Any SAR may need to take account of a Coroners’ inquiry, including disclosure issues, to ensure that relevant information can be shared without incurring significant delay.
 Coroners are independent judicial officer holders who are responsible for investigating violent, unnatural deaths or deaths of unknown cause, and deaths in custody, or otherwise in state detention, which are reported to them.
-The Coroner may have specific questions arising from the death of an adult at risk.
-These are likely to fall within one of the following categories:
+The Coroner may have specific questions arising from the death of an adult, these include:

 - where there is an obvious and serious failing by one or more organisations;